kptdev/kpt/docs/kpt_desc.md

 ## kpt desc

-Display package description
+Display package descriptions

 ### Synopsis

-Display package description.
+Display package descriptions.

 Desc reads package information in given DIRs and displays it in tabular format.
 Input can be a list of package directories (defaults to the current directory if not specifed).
-Directory with a Kptfile is considered to be a valid package.
+Any directory with a Kptfile is considered to be a package.

 ```